TristanBester/AR_sudoku/README.md

 </p>
 </p>
 <p align="center">
-    Figure 5: TThe solution to the puzzle.
+    Figure 5: The solution to the puzzle.
 </p>